 The deadlines for all your coursework are available at the start of the academic year on the student noticeboards and on Moodle.
-Most deadlines fall in the last 2-3 weeks of term as you need to have completed work and had time to do the assessment.
+We do not have more than one deadline on any one day, but most deadlines fall in the last 2-3 weeks of term as you need to have completed work and had time to do the assessment.
 Make sure that you plan your work carefully to avoid stress as the deadlines approach.